joonnna/ifrit/README.md

 )

 func main() {
-    // nil config results in full defaults..
+    // Nil config results in full defaults.
-    // first client has no entry point, will operate alone.
+    // First client has no entry point, will operate alone.
-    // with no ca, ifrit defaults to 32 rings. first, _ := ifrit.NewClient(nil)
+    // With no ca, ifrit defaults to 32 rings. first, _ := ifrit.NewClient(nil)
     go first.Start()